 How to: Break on User-Unhandled Exceptions

-If you are debugging with How to: Step Into Just My Code, you can tell the debugger to break on any exception that is not handled by a handler in user code ("My Code").
+If you are debugging with Just Mode Code, you can tell the debugger to break on any exception that is not handled by a handler in user code ("My Code").
 The following procedure shows you how to use the Exceptions dialog box to determine which user-unhandled exceptions you want to break on.

 By default, the Exceptions dialog box lists the most common exceptions in each category.
 You can add your own exceptions and delete exceptions you have added.
 Visual Studio saves the list of added exceptions with the solution data, so the exceptions will be available the next time you open and run the project.

 The Exceptions dialog box provides keys for setting controls without using the mouse.
 The hot keys are indicated by underlining in the control labels.
 If you have Windows themes disabled, the underlining will not be visible, although hot keys will still work.
 To view the hot-key underlining, enable Windows themes using the Windows Control Panel.